-Famed for its charming architecture and picturesque canals, Amsterdam is one of Europe’s most popular tourist destinations by day, but there is also so much do at night!
+Famed for its charming architecture and picturesque canals, Amsterdam is one of Europe’s most popular tourist destinations by day, but there is also so much to do in Amsterdam at night!

-Local travel writer, David van Brakel of www.helloamsterdam.com, wrote this guest post for me about the city he has lived in all his life, and uncovered some hidden gems and must-do’s for night time activities in his home town.
+Local travel writer, David van Brakel of Hello Amsterdam, wrote this guest post for me about the city he has lived in all his life, and uncovered some hidden gems and must-do’s for night time activities in his home town.

 But as well as the vast array of daytime activities, Amsterdam is a fun city to explore when the sun goes down.
 Whether you wish to hop on a romantic canal cruise, sample local late-night snacks like stroopwafels and bitterballen, visit the infamous Red Light District, or dress to the nines and go clubbing, there is something for everyone when darkness falls upon the Dutch capital.